mrismanaziz/Reforestation/README.md

-## What has ears but cannot hear?
-A field of corn.
+## What does a clock do when it's hungry?
+It goes back four seconds!